The information in this article is up to date for tax year 2026 (returns filed in 2027).

 Understand Your Filing Status

-For newly married couples, the most relevant statuses are “Married Filing Jointly” and “Married Filing Separately.”
+For newlyweds, the most relevant statuses are “Married Filing Jointly” and “Married Filing Separately.”
 The “Married Filing Jointly” status often provides the most tax benefits, but there are situations where “Married Filing Separately” might be more advantageous.
 Understanding these options can help you make the best decision for your financial situation.

 Benefits of Married Filing Jointly